allthingsjavascript/scores-module/tasks.md

 You have been provided with a `manipulate-score-data.js` file.
 This is the file for the node module and where you will create the three functions.

-### Task 1: Define Three Functions and Export the Functions
+### Task 1: Define and Export the Three Functions

-Define three functions and make sure to name them: **computeTotal**, **computeNonZeroAverage**, **getMinMaxScore**.
+Define three functions in the file and make sure to name them: **computeTotal**, **computeNonZeroAverage**, and **getMinMaxScore**.

-Each function should accept a single parameter, which will store the array that is passed in.
+Each function should include a single parameter which will accept the array that is passed in.

 Export the functions from the module using the same three names.